What is laser eye surgery?

 - have a history of herpes in the eyes

-- use certain medications
+- use certain medicines

 What to ask your specialist before laser eye surgery

-- the risks involved in the procedure
+- the risks and side effects of the procedure

-- how long recovery will take
+- how long it will take to get better

-- the cost of the procedure
+- the cost of the surgery

 - whether you will need to use eye drops long term